rubigdata/bigdata-blog-2019-LucaLin/A3 blog.md

 This is my blogpost on assignment 3.
+I have split the blog post in Notebook 1 and Notebook 2, since there are 2 notebooks.

+##Notebook 1

 Assignment 3A focusses on the SPARK framework for Big Data.
 The assignment is divided into two, where part one main focus is RDD's and part two focusses on Dataframes and SPARK SQL.
 There is also assignment 3B, where the main goal is to analyze and work with real data of art and addresses in the city of Nijmegen and to integrate one into the other making use of SPARK SQL.